-This year marks 40 years since the debut of the Ramones, the band that practically, for all intents and purposes, started punk rock.
+This year marks 40 years since the debut of the Ramones, the band that practically started punk rock.
 Magazines and web site articles are pouring in and praising the Ramones, using terms like “American classics”.
-Surely, while they are classics of rock music and pop culture, the large coverage of the anniversary is somewhat ironic.
+Surely, while they are standards of rock music and pop culture, the large coverage of the anniversary feels ironic.
 The Ramones, of course for all their wonderful reputation, never achieved the commercial or critical success of some of their peers while they were still an active band.
 How big was the influence of punk rock on society really?

-History is however kind to the New York group and it’s giving back the credit they were always due in the first place.
+History is kind to the New York group and has offered back the credit they were always due in the first place.
 But it raises an interesting question.
 Did punk rock actually change the world while the biggest bands of the genre were active?
-Alternative rock magazines will always cite the emergence of punk as a moment when the earth shook and the landscape of the music industry was changed forever.
+Alternative rock magazines will always cite the emergence of punk as an instance of earth-shattering importance.
+Something that altered the landscape of the music industry forever.
 But was that really the case?

-- Changing the themes and sound of the music
+Changing the themes and sound of popular rock music

 The classic rock bands of the ’70’s seemed to have specific interests and would rarely stray from those themes.
 The arena rockers often sang about girls, fast cars and money.
 Prog rock groups were usually fans of mythology.
 But punk rock was snotty enough to have songs created about small things, that other bands might not have considered as potential song material.